 Monopolistic trade practices also covers the unreasonable prevention or lessening of competition.
 The general prohibitions against monopolization and attempted monopolization are contained in section 2 of the Sherman Act and against monopolization in section 7 of the Clayton Antitrust Act of 1915.

-"Monopolize" refers to the process by which a firm gains greater market share than normal under perfect competition.
-Monopolies are generally formed through vertical or horizontal mergers.
+Monopolize refers to the process by which a firm gains greater market share than normal under perfect competition.
+Monopolies are generally formed through vertical integration and horizontal intergration through mergers.
 A monopoly is said to be coercive when the monopoly firm actively prohibits competitors from entering the same field.

 E.S.
 Varga and the Theory of State Monopoly

 - Charlene Gannage.

 This paper traces the development of the theory of state monopoly capitalism as presented

 by the Soviet political economist, E.S.
 Varga.
 Following